 However, they might be too heavy for long trails, which require light and flexible shoes.

 If you want something versatile to use on hikes and job sites, we recommend you the best work boots: Ever Boos “Ultra Dry” Work Boots.

 They are superior to most work boots on the market thanks to the lightweight design with shock-absorbing ability.
 The fully waterproof construction also makes them durable in any weather conditions.

-5. Are Timberland Pro Boots good for hiking?
+5. Are Timberland Pro boots best for hiking?

-Timberland pro boots might not be the optimal option for hiking.
+Timberland pro boots might not be the optimal option for a hiking boot.
 They are fashion items rather than functional ones for hiking.

 The leather in Timberland pro boots can deteriorate in water and mud, which you frequently encounter in long hikes.
 That damage not only ruins the boots but also causes blisters in your feet.

 A qualified pair of hiking boots must be lightweight to endure long and serious hikes.
 However, after exposure to water, Timberland pro boots’ leather can saturate and become waterlogged, resulting in some additional weights in the boots.